singingwolfboy/touchstone-notes/README.rst

         fastcgi_pass unix:/run/shibboleth/shibresponder.sock;
     }

-    # Resources for the Shibboleth error pages.
-This can be customised.
-    location /shibboleth-sp {
-        alias /usr/share/shibboleth/;
-    }

     # A secured location.
 Here all incoming requests query the
     # FastCGI authorizer.
 Watch out for performance issues and spoofing.
     location /secure {